Address

 • AI-enhanced pedagogy and digital learning in the humanities

-• AI for audience engagement, participatory humanities and public cultural
+• AI for audience engagement, participatory humanities and public cultural practices

 • Multilingualism and low-resource languages in digital humanities (corpora,